EXCLUSIVE - Love At First Lie's Josh and Monica are still together and 'thriving'

 The Love At First Lie cast have a ‘crazy’ WhatsApp group

-Monica and Josh didn’t get to spend a lot of time in the luxurious Malta villa, but it didn’t affect their relationship with the other couples.
+Josh Riquelme and Monica Bulnes didn’t get to spend a lot of time in the luxurious Malta villa, but it didn’t affect their relationship with the other couples.

 Speaking about their relationship with the rest of the Love At First Lie cast, Monica said they have a ‘crazy Whatsapp group chat.’